nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ![Bookmark_Add Category](Images/BookmarkUG/Figure5.png)

-**Useful Information:**
+>**Useful Information:**
-* You can only use this command anywhere after entering the bookmark mode.
-(Refer to General Command 2)
+>* You can only use this command anywhere after entering the bookmark mode.
+(Refer to [General Command 2](#2-changes-the-current-mode-cd-mode_name-or-mode_index))
-* NUS, Zoom, Internship, Hackathon and Career Talk categories are included in the default.
+>* NUS, Zoom, Internship, Hackathon and Career Talk categories are included in the default.
+>* You can also omit the space between `cat` and `CATEGORY_NAME`
+>* The user input is not case-sensitive.

 If you encounter any errors, take note of the following warnings.
-If problems still persist, refer to FAQ at the end of the user guide.

 **Warning:**
 * Ensure that the category name is not empty.
 Error will be shown if the category name is empty.

 ### 1.4 Deleting a category:  `delete CATEGORY_NUMBER`

 When you have a category, but you have no important links related to the category, take it out of your bookmark list!
-Organise and design your bookmark categories to your own personal needs by adding your own category (refer to 1.3) and deleting unnecessary categories using these following commands.
+Organise and design your bookmark categories to your own personal needs by adding your own category (refer to [1.3](#13-adding-category--cat-category_name-)) and deleting unnecessary categories using these following commands.

 Instruction:

-1. `delete CATEGORY_NUMBER1`
+1. `delete CATEGORY_NUMBER`

 e.g. `delete 6`
 Expected output:
 ![Bookmark_1.4](Images/BookmarkUG/Figure6.png)

 **Useful Information:**
 * You can only use this command in bookmark main.
-(Refer to 1.5 to go back to the bookmark main)
+(Refer to [1.5](#15-going-back-to-bookmark-main-back) to go back to the bookmark main)

 Before deleting a category, take note of the following warnings.
-If you encounter any problems, refer to FAQ at the end of the user guide.

 **Warning:**
 * Ensure that the category NUMBER that you have chosen is valid.
-Error will be shown if the category NUMBER does not exist or the NUMBER you have entered is not a number.
+Error will be shown if the category NUMBER does not exist, or the NUMBER you have entered is not a number.
 To find out the valid category NUMBER, view the list of category available.
-(Refer to 1.1)
+(Refer to [1.1](#11-viewing-all-the-bookmarks-links-listlist--s-list--c-list--a))
-* CAUTION: Deleting a category will delete all the bookmarks in the category!
+* CAUTION: Make sure to check all your links before deleting.
+Deleting a category will delete all the bookmarks in the category!

 ### 1.5 Going back to bookmark main: `back`

-There are two modes in bookmark feature: the main bookmark mode (refer to General Command 2) and the category mode (refer to 1.2).
+There are two modes in bookmark feature: the main bookmark mode (refer to [General Command 2](#2-changes-the-current-mode-cd-mode_name-or-mode_index)), and the category mode (Refer to [1.2](#12-going-into-each-category-bm-number)).
 To navigate freely from mode to mode, use the following command.
 This command goes back to the previous mode depending on which mode you are in.

 Instruction:
 1. `back`